joseccanova/crawler-data-service/README.md

 "Ah ok... you've learn ... the core math.. hum?"...

+Im abstracting a little bit more... thing more than twice... .. but ...

+the "impedance on practice is a little bit far because its the paradigm"

+if its solved for one..

 "im against this mathematical formulation called ORM"... ;-)

 more one subtraction lover..